List of coffee processes

 Robert’s opinion:

-Where it’s found: Finca Gascon in Guatemala
+Where it’s found: Finca Gascon, Guatemala

 Common varietal associations: gesha